How to Plan a Trip to Grand Prismatic Spring

 The Grand Prismatic Spring is one of the most popular tourist attractions in Yellowstone National Park.
 But what many people don’t realize is that it is also one of the most dangerous places in the park.
 The spring gets its name from its vibrant colors, which are created by bacteria that thrive in the hot water.

-You Might be Interested: How to Plan a Trip to Guggenheim Bilbao
+You Might be Interested: How to Plan a Trip to Mona

 The colors are unlike anything else on Earth, and it’s a truly unique experience to see in person.
 Just be sure to stay safe and never venture too close to the edge!